clockworksoul/mediawiki_exporter/README.md

 # Mediawiki Exporter
-A Prometheus exporter for Mediawiki.
+The Mediawiki exporter is a [Prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) for [Mediawiki](https://www.mediawiki.org/wiki/MediaWiki).
+It reports on data such as the number or users, number of edits, and the number of [pages and articles](https://www.mediawiki.org/wiki/Manual:Article_count).

-The container image for the exporter is available at `clockworksoul/mediawiki-exporter`.
+The container image for the exporter is available at [clockworksoul/mediawiki-exporter](https://hub.docker.com/repository/docker/clockworksoul/mediawiki-exporter/).

 ## Metrics